open-xchange/appsuite-middleware/documentation/monitoring/02_micrometer_and_prometheus.md

 ## Distribution Statistics

 The distribution statistics for metrics of type `Timer` and `DistributionSummary` is also configurable.
-This entails configuration for enabling/disabling the percentiles histogram, the minimum and maximum values of the histogram, the publishing of concrete percentiles (e.g. 0.5, 0.75, etc.) and the publishing of SLA concrete values (e.g. 50ms, 100ms, etc.).
+This entails configuration for enabling/disabling the percentiles histogram, the minimum and maximum values of the histogram, the publishing of concrete percentiles (e.g. 0.5, 0.75, etc.) and the publishing of SLO concrete values (e.g. 50ms, 100ms, etc.).
 Whether a certain metric is of type `Timer` or `DistributionSummary` and therefore latency buckets or quantiles can be enabled can usually be determined by the sole presence of according `<metric_name>_seconds_count` `<metric_name>_seconds_sum` counters.

-Usually any timing metrics are pre-configured with SLAs only to reduce the number of exposed time series.
+Usually any timing metrics are pre-configured with SLOs only to reduce the number of exposed time series.
 For not so critical timing metrics the histogram is usually disabled, leading to only max, sum and count metrics being published.
 This pre-configuration happens in-code and can be overridden using the configuration possibilities described in the following sections.

 ### Override Histogram Buckets